-There are a number of groupings that form thematic collections.
+There are several groupings that form thematic collections.

 3.6.1.1 Local Notables

 This collection relates to notable local citizens or benefactors, including mayors, aldermen and figures from Leicester business, commerce and the public services.
 Other highlights representing local personalities include Joe Orton's life mask (documented in his diary) and a collection of Daniel Lambert memorabilia.